Registration as Foreign Employer in Germany for remote workers

 a) GmbH

-The basis fee of Liesegang & Partner for the formation of a GmbH is 2,050 EUR.
 However, the final amount depends on your requirements.
 The following additional services might be appropriate:

 b) UG (haftungsbeschränkt)

-The basis fee for the formation of an UG (haftungsbeschränkt) is 800 EUR net.
+The basis fee for the formation of an UG (haftungsbeschränkt) is 1.300 EUR net.
 However, the final amount depends on your requirements.
 The following additional services might be appropriate:

 Do I need to lease an office to incorporate in Germany?

 A German company will need a registered seat and maintain an office.
 If you don’t have a German address which you can use, you’ll have to rent at least a so-called shared office which costs approx. 180- 250 EUR net monthly + deposit and VAT.
 Oftentimes, VAT can be recouped from the tax office.
 Learn more about this in a personal, free initial video call with one of our tax advisors.
-On the other hand, Liesegang & Partner will gladly recommend you an appropriate provider for leasing an office (business center).
+On the other hand, Liesegang & Rössel will gladly recommend you an appropriate provider for leasing an office (business center).

 Engage us